Adult Guardianship Process - 3. Role of the Interested Person

 - a current income beneficiary of the fiduciary estate;

-- a fiduciary and co-fiduciary of the fiduciary estate;
+- a fiduciary and co-fiduciary of the fiduciary estate; and

 - the creator of the fiduciary estate.

-Anyone not defined in the law as an interested person who desires to be involved as a party in a guardianship matter shall file and serve a motion to intervene in accordance with Maryland Rule 2-214, within the time period provided in the show cause order, stating the grounds for the intervention and accompanied by a copy of the proposed pleading setting forth the articulating reasons for intervening in guardianship.
+Anyone not defined in the law as an interested person who desires to be involved as a party in a guardianship matter must file and serve a motion to intervene in accordance with Maryland Rule 2-214, within the time period provided in the show cause order, stating the grounds for the intervention and accompanied by a copy of the proposed pleading setting forth the articulating reasons for intervening in guardianship.
 If the intervention is granted, the order granting intervention shall designate the intervenor as an interested person.
-Thereupon, the newly designated interested person shall promptly file the pleading and serve it upon all parties.
+After that, the newly designated interested person shall promptly file the pleading and serve it upon all parties.

-Read the Rule: Maryland Rule 2-214(b) .
+Read the Rule: Md.
+Rule 10-103

 Whether as an interested person at law, or an intervening party, the reasons an interested person may intercede in a guardianship proceeding are as diverse as the families that find themselves in these cases.
 Disputes involving interested persons typically do not have to do with whether a guardian should be appointed, but rather who should be appointed guardian.